RichardLitt/wired-in/README.md

 to manually edit the .csv's, as I don't have an easy write function made up.
 If you're not cool with this, I don't have a solution for you at the moment.
 I use [Quicksilver](http://www.blacktree.com/) to access the Terminal quickly.

-Download the script, and put it somewhere you're happy with it.
+Download the script, and put it somewhere you're happy with it being.

 Set up a symbolic link - I use `wyr`, and also `mask`, as aliases: